cloudyaaron/TXT2PED/README.md

 In this project, we aim to develop a pedigree drawing engine that can create pedigree charts as the example above from simple textual descriptions.
 The concept is similar to Graphviz (https://www.graphviz.org/) and mermaid (https://mermaidjs.github.io/), two projects that allow creating graphs and diagrams using a simple text syntax.

-**=== To be able to use this pedigree engine, R need to be installed.
+**To be able to use this pedigree engine, R need to be installed.
 To have a better experience, python3 will be required to install.
 Python wil auto install any needed python package.
 But R module kinship2 needed manual install.
-To install kinship 2 use command 'install.packages('kinship 2') in R console.==== **
+To install kinship 2 use command 'install.packages('kinship 2') in R console.**

 The list of all possible input is listed below.